sammi-turner/Arcolinux-DWM-Rice/README.md

 1. Remove the variety and conky packages using pamac.

-2. Add the nitrogen pcakage using pamac.
+2. Add the nitrogen package using pamac.

 3. Update existing packages with pamac.